ehliar/schematic_gui/tutorial/tutorial.md

 * To delete the wire segment closest to the mouse (highlighted in bright red), press the key **d**.
 (When drawing a new wire you can also use **d** to cancel the wire drawing operation.)
+* To undo an operation, use the **ctrl-z** command.
+Note that this is very experimental at this point and you might have to press ctrl-z a few times to actually undo the change you want to undo (since schematic_gui saves its state a bit too often)

 # First steps, create and place initial components